 With all these, how then do we tackle this problem effectively?
 Several steps have been embarked upon and have been shown to greatly minimize excess indoor moisture and bring it back to normal.

 - Ventilating the home especially areas notorious for having too much moisture like the kitchen and bathroom.
 Open the doors and windows if possible, use a good ventilation system, ceiling fans to dry the moist air.

 - Temperature regulation in the home goes a long way also in helping tackle this problem.
-Warmer air has been known to hold more moisture than cooler air, so setting the heat a bit higher so as to make homeless humid.
+Warmer air has been known to hold more moisture than cooler air, so setting the heat a bit higher so as to make the homeless humid.
 Also, awareness of the disparity between the indoor and outdoor temperature helps because a wider gap between them can increase the humidity in the home.

 - When bathing, take shorter cooler showers than hot long baths which increase the indoor humidity because of the steam it produces.
 An alternative to short cooler showers can be you cracking open a window when taking your bath, using special type low flow showerheads or partially opening your shower to reduce the steam jet.